 College campuses face a complex series of problems regarding sexual exploitation.

-From sexual assault and harassment, to compulsive pornography use, dating violence, sexting, revenge pornography, and Sex Week events that normalize and promote pornography and sexually violent practices, it’s clear that sexual exploitation runs rampant on far too many campuses in America.
+From sexual assault and harassment to compulsive pornography use, prostitution to pay tuition, dating violence, sexting, revenge pornography, and Sex Week events that normalize and promote pornography and sexually violent practices, it’s clear that sexual exploitation runs rampant on far too many campuses in America.